mohit5189/DeliveryApp/README.md

 # Unit Testing frameworks

 - Used Nimble/Quick for unit testing purpose
-- Test cases are written with BDD (Behaviour driven development) approach.
 - XCUITest not covered in this sample.

 # Design patterns